 It is the responsibility of the competition's organising committee to publicise the competition.
-Any notice of the competition shall be approved by the local Regional Umpiring Committee in advance and shall note that the competition will comply with the British Rowing Rules of Racing.
+Any published material shall be approved by the local Regional Umpiring Committee in advance and shall note that the competition will comply with the British Rowing Rules of Racing.

-It is recommended the notice should also include the following:
+It is recommended the published material should also include the following: